 Are you suffering from drug and alcohol addiction or another common mental health disorder?
-Mental health experts concur that a dialectical behavior therapy program (DBT) is effective in managing emotional and social challenges as part of an addiction treatment program.
-DBT is an evidence-based approach that focuses on unstable emotions and harmful behaviors to improve your mental health.
+Mental health experts concur that a dialectical behavior therapy program (DBT) effectively manages emotional and social challenges as part of an addiction treatment program.
+DBT is an evidence-based approach that focuses on addressing unstable emotions and harmful behaviors to improve your mental health.

-Some people react extraordinarily to specific emotional situations and their arousal levels increase quicker than the average person.
+Some people react extraordinarily to specific emotional situations, and their arousal levels increase quicker than the average person.
 Such people may find it difficult to return to the baseline level after symptoms of addiction.
-To cope with the sudden and intense surges of emotion, you’ll need a dialectical behavior therapy program in Ohio.
+To cope with the sudden and intense surges of emotion, you will need an addiction treatment therapy program in Ohio.

 Why Choose DBT?

-Therefore, the treatment approach is aimed at synthesizing opposite points of view and changing the behavior of people struggling with mental health disorders.
+Therefore, the treatment approach aims to synthesize opposite points of view and change the behavior of people struggling with mental health disorders.

 Dialectical behavior therapy programs combine acceptance and change, thus leading to better results.
-The therapy changes negative behaviors using four parts – individual therapy, group skills training, phone coaching, and consultation group (for health care providers to improve patient care).
+The therapy changes negative behaviors using four components: individual therapy, group skills training, phone coaching, and consultation group (for healthcare providers to improve client care).
 Those who undergo DBT can expect to participate in one or more of the settings mentioned.

 DBT also leads to mindfulness, whereby people become more aware of how they interact with others.